-Katrina Ortblad is a third year doctoral student in Population and Family Health.
-Her work, centered around interventions for HIV prevention, focuses on quantitative methods and impact evaluations.
-She is currently a co-investigator on two randomized control trials evaluating the benefits of oral HIV self-testing among female sex workers in Zambia and Uganda and also does research on the impact of voluntary medical male circumcision in South Africa under Dr. Joshua Salomon and Dr. Till Barnighausen.
+Katrina Ortblad is a fourth year ScD candidate in the Department of Global Health and Population (expected graduation: spring 2018).
+Her research focuses on HIV prevention interventions.
+Currently she is a co-investigator on two randomized controlled trials evaluating the benefits of oral HIV self-testing among female sex workers in Zambia and Uganda and also does research on the impact of voluntary medical male circumcision in South Africa under Dr. Joshua Salomon and Dr. Till Barnighausen.

 Prior to Harvard, Katrina led the HIV/AIDS and tuberculosis mortality, incidence, and prevalence estimates for the Global Burden of Disease (GBD) study at the Institute for Health Metrics and Evaluation (IHME) under Dr. Christopher JL Murray.
 She has a Masters in Public Health from the University of Washington and a Bachelor of Arts in human biology from Dartmouth College.